Pradipwasre/Build-a-Churn-Prediction-Model-using-Ensemble-Learning/README.md

 Boosting is also a homogeneous weak learners’ model but works differently from Bagging.
 In this model, learners learn sequentially and adaptively to improve model predictions of a learning algorithm.
 The AdaBoost and Gradient Boosting use Boosting techniques.

 In our case study, we will be working on a churn dataset.
 Churned Customers are those who have decided to end their relationship with their existing company.
 XYZ is a service-providing company that provides customers with a one-year subscription plan for their product.
-The company wants to know if the customers will renew the subscription for the coming year or not.
+The company wants to know if the customers will renew the subscriptions for the coming year or not.

 ## Data Description